sugarlabs/edit-fonts-activity/README.md

 ## How To Add New Posts

-See Jeykll documentation at <https://jekyllrb.com/docs/frontmatter/> and <https://jekyllrb.com/docs/posts/>
+See Jekyll documentation at <https://jekyllrb.com/docs/frontmatter/> and <https://jekyllrb.com/docs/posts/>

 * Visit <https://github.com/sugarlabs/font-editor-activity/new/gh-pages/_posts>
 * Name the file `YYYY-MM-DD-short-page-url-name.md`